Desperado/cypress_cucumber_example/README.md

 ### Examples:

-There are a few tagged tests in these files:
+There is just one tagged test in these files, if there would be more, it is possible to use different tags for scenarios and features:

 [Caspar.feature]
 ```